he-he-org/he-he-2/content/vacancies/guatemala-photographer.md

 language: en
 title: Photographer
 short_description: >-
-  Photographer and Content Manager are the link between our followers and the clinic.
+  Photographer Is the link between our followers and the clinic.
 Your technique and creativity in showing the world the project’s everyday life is the key to success of Health&Help.
 Your hard work today is medical donations for the clinic tomorrow.
 image: /uploads/_aws3800.jpg
 date: '2018-06-19T11:01:56-04:00'
 place: guatemala